Wupatki National Monument

 Less than an hour north of Flagstaff, amid red rocks and prairies, Wupatki National Monument preserves pueblos once inhabited by ancestors of the Hopi and Zuni people.

 Curious about ancient civilizations?
-You’ve come to the right place.
-Wupatki National Monument offers a glimpse into the past, where the ancestors of today’s Hopi, Zuni, and other Puebloan people built the Citadel and Wupatki pueblos in a cultural crossroads of sorts.
+You've come to the right place.
+Wupatki National Monument offers a glimpse into the past, where the ancestors of today's Hopi, Zuni and other Puebloan people built the Citadel and Wupatki pueblos.

-Today you’ll see the pueblos amidst the red rock outcropping surrounded by miles of prairie.
-Spend some time here and ponder the resilience of people who carved their existence out of this challenging landscape.
+Within the monument, there are seven different pueblos to see within 4 different trails.
+Visitors to the ruins today will see what remains of the pueblo structures amidst a red rock outcropping surrounded by miles of prairie.
+As you spend time here, ponder the resilience of people who carved their existence out of this challenging landscape.

 Open daily, sunrise – sunset, year-round.